Child Sexual Abuse, Dating Violence and Sexual Violence Prevention

 Curriculum, Instructional Supports and Resources

-The Department has listed curriculum and instructional supports, as required by Ohio law, to assist schools in meeting the legislative requirements related to dating violence prevention and sexual violence prevention.
+The Department has listed curriculum, instructional supports and resources below, as required by Ohio law, to assist schools in meeting the legislative requirements related to dating and sexual violence prevention.
 Schools are not required to select a curriculum listed below; schools selecting a different curriculum must ensure that it meets all legislative requirements.

 Audience: Grades 7-12